 When the computer model is finished churning through the equations, it outputs data about the future state of the atmosphere over the next hours, days and even weeks.
-And it not only does this for conditions on the ground, like temperature, humidity and wind speed, but also for conditions at various heights above the ground.
+It not only does this for conditions on the ground, like temperature, humidity, and wind speed but also for conditions at various heights above the ground.
 This is important when forecasting for mountains that are well above sea level, and also for planes that are flying as high as 40,000 feet.

 Weather Model Accuracy

 The weather models do not produce perfect forecasts, mainly for two reasons.
 The first reason is related to the old adage “garbage in, garbage out.”
 If the data we feed into the weather models is wrong, then the forecast will be wrong.
 Even though our weather stations and satellites are quite accurate, they’re not perfectly accurate and they also don’t cover the entire earth.
 The models estimate the weather conditions in these gaps, though the estimates are usually not exactly correct.

 A second reason the models are sometimes inaccurate is due to terrain.
 Most mountains are not perfectly modeled simply because we don’t have enough computer power to do so (yet… we’re working on it!).
 So instead of the models knowing where each peak and valley is located, it see’s just a big mound of mountains.
 This is one of the reasons why weather predictions in the areas where we ski are often wrong, and why more powerful computers of the future will help to improve forecast accuracy for these locations.